Paying With Contactless In Porto Metro and Bus

 Porto’s embrace of contactless payments for its metro system heralds a new era of convenience for travelers.
-This innovative feature promises to simplify how you navigate the city’s public transport.
+This innovative feature promises to simplify how you navigate the city’s public transport, supporting both Apple Pay and Google Pay alongside traditional contactless cards.
 However, it’s not without its limitations.
 Keep reading to discover where and how you can use contactless payments, and what it’ll cost you.

 The Reality of Contactless in Porto